Thursday, 29 May 2025

 Abingdon town

 From the museum, I strolled across to Parsons Bakery and bought a pastie and a coffee- for under £5.
 Cheap.
 Pasties are popular around this area; they are large and quite filling.
 Eating and drinking, I walked along the street back to the car.
 Then the rain drained all excitement from the day as I drove back to Oxford Park & Ride.
 Robyn arrived soon after I did, and we headed for home.
 The journey involved driving through some small, and pretty villages, usually at 20mph.
-Miles per hour – I am still getting used to that.
+Miles per hour – I am still getting used to that speed limit.

 Till tomorrow then….